top of page

 Eric J Roth - Performer, Composer and Arranger

 Eric Roth has played guitar since age twelve.
 He graduated from SUNY New Paltz in 1995 with a Bachelor’s Degree in Music Performance.
-He has received lessons/master classes from Michael Newman & Laura Oltman, Vardanyan, David Starobin, Kenneth Meyer, David Temple, Patrick O’Brien, Bill Matthews, Bonnie Meadow, Gregory Dinger, and Paul Sweeny.
+He has received lessons/master classes from Nicholas Goluses, Michael Newman & Laura Oltman, Gohar Vardanyan, David Starobin, Kenneth Meyer, David Temple, Patrick O’Brien, Bill Matthews, Bonnie Meadow, Gregory Dinger, and Paul Sweeny.

 Eric’s interest also extends to modern classical music.
 He has performed avant-garde music on the lute and electric guitar with the Eric Ross Ensemble, based in Binghamton, NY, and serves as president of the Poné Ensemble for New Music, based in New Paltz, New York.

 In addition to music, Eric has worked as an archivist, historian, history professor, and grant writer.
 He holds a Master’s Degree in Library Science from SUNY Albany and has worked for Historic Huguenot Street in New Paltz, SUNY New Paltz, and SUNY Orange.
 Eric currently holds the position of Associate Director of Development and Grants at Mohonk Preserve in New Paltz, NY.